anshali15634/-Software-Enhancement-and-Refactoring-of-a-Classic-Brick-Breaker-Game/README.md

 6. The player has to first activate the gun by pressing the down arrow key and then shoot using the up arrow key.

 ## **Compilation Instructions:**
+Import project into your IDE.
+Set the Main Class in Run Configurations to brickGame.Controller Compile and run the game directly.

 ## **Features Implemented and Working Properly:**
-1. Game Icon added
+1. Game Icon added to Window - top left of window and application icon displays the BrickBreaker logo.
 2. Window size is now fixed (does not extend to full screen).
+3. Separate start screen with game menu implemented.
+4. About button added - displays how to play instructions.
-3. Exit button added - closes window and exits program.
+5. Exit button added - closes window and exits program.
-4. About button - has how to play instructions.
-5. Separate start screen with game menu implemented.
-6. Invert bonus - (A feature from the original Brick Breaker game) If ball touches a dark-blue pixel block, it releases an invert bonus.
-If the paddle touches this bonus, the paddle's controls reverse.
+6. Invert power - (A feature from the original Brick Breaker game) If ball breaks a dark-blue pixel block, it releases an invert power.
+If the paddle catches this power, the paddle's controls reverse.
 If paddle's controls were already reversed, catching the bonus again will reverse the paddle controls back to normal.
-7. Short Paddle bonus - (the original Brick Breaker game had a feature that elongates the paddle, I have decided to implement the opposite to make the game harder) if the ball touches the dark-purple pixel block, it releases a short paddle bonus.
+7. Short Paddle power - (the original Brick Breaker game had a power that elongates the paddle, I have decided to implement the opposite to make the game harder) if the ball breaks the dark-purple pixel block, it releases a short paddle power.
-   If paddle touches this bonus, the paddle shortens.
-If the paddle is already shortened catching the bonus again will reverse the bonus (paddle becomes old size again)
+   If paddle catches this power, the paddle shortens.
+If the paddle is already shortened by catching that power previously, catching the power again will reverse the power (paddle becomes normal size).
 8. Pause feature implemented - press space bar to pause the game, and press space bar again to resume the game.
-9. Gun feature - (a feature from the original BrickBreaker game) shoot blocks by first pressing the down key to load ammunition, and press up key to shoot.
+9. Gun feature - (a feature from the original BrickBreaker game) shoot blocks by first pressing the down key to activate the gun paddle, and press up key to shoot.
+This is only allowed three times throughout the gameplay.
+10. A Gun Meter is located on top of the screen to keep track of how many more gun shots are left for the player.
+11. In the original version of this game, a star block freezes lives, while hitting a heart block increases lives by 1.
+In this version, players need to catch these power-ups with their paddle to activate their effects.

 ## **Features Implemented but Not Working Properly:**
 - Gun feature: The bullet should strike only one block and disappear, but the bullet shoots all the blocks in its path before disappearing off-screen.
-Therefore, I implemented a limit so that it is only useable three times.
+- Therefore, I implemented a limit so that it is only useable three times.

 ## **Features Not Implemented:**
-Difficulty option (Easy, Medium, Hard) - the start() function in the Controller class would have to be changed completely to add an extra page for the menu to display the options.
+I wanted to implement a surprise feature where the bricks suddenly fall during gameplay, which the player has to dodge or destroy with their gun paddle activation.
+If the brick falls on the paddle, it is game over.
+However, since there were multiple powers already in the game which make the paddle hard to control (short paddle and inverting paddle controls), it would disrupt the game's balance and make it too difficult, therefore this feature was left out.

 ## **New Java Classes:**
 ### BlockFactory Class